Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 - **Dependency surface** — it may pull in libraries that need constant updating
 - **Migration cost** — it all has to be dealt with during platform changes

 When AI tools grow your code volume by 30-40%, every one of these costs grows with it.
-The productivity gain at the moment of writing is real — I am not denying that.
+The productivity gain at the moment of writing is real and I am not denying that.
 But it can be entirely eaten up by the downstream cost of maintaining a bigger, more complex system.

 Then there is the study I keep coming back to, and the update to it that I nearly missed.

 In mid-2025, [METR](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) found that experienced developers using AI coding tools took 19% *longer* on real-world tasks.
 Longer.
-The setup was specific: 16 open-source contributors working in their own repositories, code they had lived in for years, taking on 246 real issues that averaged about two hours each, with Cursor Pro and Claude.
-Bug fixes, features, refactors.
-Ordinary work.
+The setup was specific.
+There were 16 open-source contributors working in their own repositories, code they had lived in for years.
+They took 246 real issues that averaged about two hours each, with Cursor Pro and Claude.
+Bug fixes, features, refactors, continuing with ordinary work.

-That number went everywhere.
-Mine included, more than once.

 In February 2026, METR [published an update](https://metr.org/blog/2026-02-24-uplift-update/) that takes a fair amount of it back.
 They are redesigning the experiment, and the reasons are not flattering to the original.
 Developers who would no longer work without AI declined to take part at all.
 Somewhere between 30% and 50% of participants avoided submitting exactly the tasks where they expected to want AI.
 The pay rate for the follow-up work dropped from $150 an hour to $50, which made recruitment worse again.
 Their own summary is that the newer data amounts to very weak evidence in either direction, and that developers are probably more sped up now, in early 2026, than the early-2025 estimate suggested.

 So the 19% was never a fact about AI-assisted development.
 It was a measurement of sixteen people in one setting, and the people who ran it now think it read low.

-What survives is the part that unsettled me in the first place.
+What survives is the part that makes me think harder.
 Those developers *believed* they were 20% faster.
 Whatever the true effect was, it was not the effect they perceived, and not one of them could feel the gap while it was happening.
 Reviewing, correcting and integrating suggestions consumed time that none of them accounted for.
 Selection bias moved the headline number around.
 It does not explain away a room full of experienced engineers being wrong about their own week.

 I could never square that finding with my own experience, because I do feel faster on certain tasks.
 The update moves me off the fence, slightly.
 Maybe I was not fooling myself.
 I would still put no weight at all on my own estimate of how much faster I am, and that is close to the only thing here I am confident about.